-This has to be one of Liverpool’s Best Beer Gardens and certainly one of the coolest.
-With a large timber bar structure, loads of plants and even ping pong tables it’s one of the ultimate sunny day hangouts.
+This has to be one of Liverpool’s best beer gardens and certainly one of the coolest.
+With a large timber bar structure, loads of plants and even ping pong tables, Constellations is one of the ultimate sunny day hangouts.

 Liberte boasts some of the best views in the city, located on the third floor in The Bently Building, you’ve got spectacular views of the Liver Building and Three Graces and we must mention the impressive cocktails.
 This place is a winner!

 Situated next to District in the city’s creative quarter, YARD is an intimate hideout located on the fringes of the city centre.
 Embracing its industrial surroundings, the venue has a 15ft shipping container bar and scaffolding board for tables.
 Its setting may offer a stripped back interior but the bar delivers a fine selection of alcohol, food and live music.
 If you enjoy food pop ups and themed DJ sessions teamed with your alcohol, check out YARD.